AdobeDocs/analytics.it-IT/help/implement/appmeasurement-updates.md

 Data di rilascio: **7 settembre 2021**

-* Questo aggiornamento causa `opt.dmp` e `opt.sell` da includere sempre durante il tracciamento dei collegamenti.
-Ecco un [elenco completo delle variabili di consenso](https://experienceleague.adobe.com/docs/analytics/admin/data-governance/consent-variables.html).
+* `opt.dmp``opt.sell` [](https://experienceleague.adobe.com/docs/analytics/admin/data-governance/consent-variables.html)

 ## Versione 2.22.1

 Data di rilascio: **17 agosto 2021**

-* I clienti che utilizzano la funzione di rinuncia potrebbero aver visto i parametri di rinuncia all’inoltro lato server non rispettati durante il tracciamento dei collegamenti.
+* Customers using opt-out may have seen the server-side forwarding opt-out parameters not honored when tracking links.
 The fixes in this release cause the opt-out flags to be sent if they are present when tracking links.

 ## Versione 2.22.0

 Data di rilascio: **4 agosto 2020**

-* Correzione del referente mancante quando il primo hit non è stato inviato a causa delle preferenze di rinuncia dell&#39;utente.
+* Fix for missing referrer when first hit was not sent due to user&#39;s opt-out preferences.

 ## Versione 2.21.0

 Data di rilascio: **24 giugno 2020**

-* È stato risolto un problema a causa del quale il filtro linkExclusions di Activity Map non veniva sempre applicato a Firefox.
+* Fixed an issue where the Activity Map linkExclusions filter was not always being applied for Firefox.

 ## Versione 2.20.0